BomberFish/Flotsam/README.md

 # Flotsam

-Raise the jetsam priority of a process.
+Make iOS not kill your process.

 ## Usage: